HiteshkumarPrajapati/cybersecurity/projects/Risk Register/risk-register-saas-crm.md

 | **Residual** | 2 – Unlikely | 3 – Moderate | **Medium (6)** |

 **Framework mapping:**
-- ACSC Essential Eight: *Regular Backups* (ML1 — backups exist and are isolated, but restoration is untested; target ML2/ML3)
+- ACSC Essential Eight: *Regular Backups* (ML1 backups exist and are isolated, but restoration is untested target ML2/ML3)
 - ISO/IEC 27001:2022 Annex A: A.8.13 (Information backup), A.5.29 (Information security during disruption), A.5.30 (ICT readiness for business continuity)

 **Treatment recommendation (Mitigate):**